hadley/adv-r/Environments.md

 ### `<<-`

-Another way to change values is the `<<-`.
+Another way to change values is `<<-`.
 The regular assignment arrow, `<-`, always creates a variable in the current environmnt.
 The special assignment arrow, `<<-`, tries to modify an existing variable by walking up the parent environments.
 If it doesn't find one, it will create a new variable in the global environment.

 ```R
 f <- function() {